U.S. cruise passengers arrive in the U.S. after one tests positive for hantavirus

 Unlike COVID, which was a novel pathogenic strain when it emerged, scientists have been studying hantaviruses — and specifically the Andes variant which caused this outbreak — for decades.
 "We do know that you can get small clusters of disease, but in 30 years we've never seen any large outbreaks," says Khan, "so this is unlikely to become a pandemic."

-This strain of hantavirus can be deadly, but it isn't very contagious between people.
-It tends to take prolonged, close contact with someone who's showing symptoms.
+This strain of hantavirus can be deadly, but it isn't considered to be very contagious between people.
+It tends to take prolonged, close contact with someone who's showing symptoms, U.S health officials say.

 So far, most of the U.S. passengers are well.
 But symptoms can take up to 42 days after exposure to show up, according to the CDC.